Judah Rejects God's Word and False Peace Fails

 When God’s word is rejected and leaders proclaim peace without repentance, judgment becomes unavoidable.

-11 Therefore I am full of Yahweh’s wrath.
-I am weary with holding it in.
-“Pour it out on the children in the street, and on the assembly of young men together; for even the husband with the wife will be taken, the aged with him who is full of days.
+11 But I am full of the LORD’s wrath; I am tired of holding it back.
+“Pour it out on the children in the street, and on the young men gathered together.
+For both husband and wife will be captured, the old and the very old alike.

-12 Their houses will be turned to others, their fields and their wives together; for I will stretch out my hand on the inhabitants of the land, says Yahweh.”
+12 Their houses will be turned over to others, their fields and wives as well, for I will stretch out My hand against the inhabitants of the land,” declares the LORD.

-14 They have healed also the hurt of my people superficially, saying, ‘Peace, peace!’ when there is no peace.
+14 They dress the wound of My people with very little care, saying, ‘Peace, peace,’ when there is no peace at all.

 When God’s word is rejected and leaders proclaim peace without repentance, judgment becomes unavoidable.